-- At least 80% of the strategy's portfolio weight in funds with an SFDR Article 8 or 9 designation - At least 20% of the strategy's portfolio weight in sustainable investments, which is defined by the fund-weighted average of the minimum sustainable investment commitments made by the managers of the underlying funds.
+- At least 80% of the Strategy's investments in funds with an SFDR Article 8 or 9 designation. - At least 20% of the Strategy's investments in sustainable investments, which is defined by the fund-weighted average of the minimum sustainable investment commitments made by the managers of the underlying funds.

-The strategy aims to incorporate ESG analysis into the investment process in the following areas:
+The Strategy aims to incorporate ESG analysis into the investment process in the following areas:

-- Economic Analysis: The strategy's portfolio management team evaluates the effects of economic cycle and financial conditions on the strategy and its investments. - Market Analysis: The portfolio management team's perspectives on earnings, valuations, secular trends and market sentiment, including ongoing analysis of trends in ESG-related investment and valuation disparities, are incorporated into the strategy. - Portfolio Construction: The strategy's portfolio management team flexibly adjusts the strategy's asset allocation to reflect their views, leveraging financial and ESG data.
+- Economic Analysis: The Strategy's portfolio management team evaluates the effects of economic cycle and financial conditions on the Strategy and its investments. - Market Analysis: The portfolio management team's perspectives on earnings, valuations, secular trends and market sentiment, including ongoing analysis of trends in ESG-related investment and valuation disparities, are incorporated into the Strategy. - Portfolio Construction: The Strategy's portfolio management team flexibly adjusts the Strategy's asset allocation to reflect their views, leveraging financial and ESG data.
 ESG metrics are utilised to assess e.g., controversial activities associated with investments or carbon intensity of investments.
-Comparisons are made relative to traditional indices and views on ESG metrics may be considered alongside traditional considerations such as sector, size, region, volatility, etc. - Vehicle Selection: The strategy seeks to invest in funds that have the people, philosophy and process in place to deliver financially, while promoting factors consistent with the aforementioned principles.
+Comparisons are made relative to traditional indices and views on ESG metrics may be considered alongside traditional considerations such as sector, size, region, volatility, etc. - Vehicle Selection: The Strategy seeks to invest in funds that have the people, philosophy and process in place to deliver financially, while promoting factors consistent with the aforementioned principles.

-In terms of governance, SES will primarily hold funds with an SFDR Article 8 or 9 designation, and whose underlying investments resultantly follow good governance practices, as required by SFDR.
-Our manager selection process includes consideration of third-party provider classifications complemented by our own due diligence on sources of information including the funds own SFDR designation and disclosures.
+In terms of governance, the Strategy will primarily hold funds with an SFDR Article 8 or 9 designation, and whose underlying investments resultantly follow good governance practices, as required by SFDR.
+Our manager selection process includes consideration of third-party provider classifications complemented by our own due diligence on sources of information including the fund's own SFDR designation and disclosures.